 • Monitor, evaluate and ensure the quality of services provided by Licensed Operators;

 • Monitor compliance with license terms and conditions by licensees;

 • Ensure fair competition in electricity and renewable energy market;

 • Registration and issuance of permits to electrical installations practitioners;

 • Handling customers complaints and dispute resolution between players in the regulated sub-sectors;

 • Collect and publish relevant information relating to the electricity supply industry;

-1.3 List of Licensed Electricians
+1.3 List of Electricity Licenses and Licensed Electricians

 1.4 Laws and Regulations